Animal STEM for Kids in Kindergarten and Primary

 When I give STEM challenges I typically give very little direction/instruction to students.
 I try not to guide their creations.
 Children have the freedom to create anything they imagine, but the challenge is still structured because there is a goal/focus.

-In this case, it is to build a home for their animal.
+In this case, it is to build a home or shelter for their animal.

 Animal STEM Activities

-Challenge your children to create a structure/cage to keep an animal in.
+Challenge your children to create a structure or home to keep an animal in.
 Sounds simple enough.
 But here’s the hard part.
 You can only use popsicle sticks and clothes pins and your animal (the plastic figure) must fit inside the home.

 At first, children played around with the clothes pins to figure out exactly how they worked.
 Some groups simply stacked their pins and sticks to create a wall.
 Children then began to figure out that how to use the pins and pinch the tongue depressor inside the pin.